nelson-n/cs-math-nn/README.md

 `/NeuralNetworks`

 * Exercises:
     * Implementation of the following neural network architectures from scratch using NumPy.
-Then trains and tests the neural networks out-of-sample.
+Neural networks are then trained and tested out-of-sample.
         * Feedforward Neural Network
         * Recurrent Neural Network
     * Solving simple neural network problems relating to finding optimas, gradient descent, et cetera.